tkorri/acpublisher/README.md

             Optional.
 Enable debug logging
       -group value
             Optional.
 Id of the group where to distribute this release.
 Multiple groups can be set with multiple group arguments
-      -mapping string
+      -mandatory
             Optional.
+Mark this release as a mandatory update -mapping string
-Path to ProGuard mapping file to upload -owner string
+            Optional.
+Path to ProGuard mapping file to upload -notifytesters
+            Optional.
+Notify testers in given groups about the new release -owner string
             Required.
 Name of the application owner organization or user.
 This is can be found from the web url: https://appcenter.ms/users/{owner}/apps/{app} or https://appcenter.ms/orgs/{owner}/apps/{app}
       -releasenotes string